planetfederal/workshops/workshops/geogig/doc/source/index.rst

 :ref:`cmd_workflow`
   Introducing a command line workflow for a distributed team of GIS analysts and a data manager responsible for approving changes to the product.

+:ref:`gui_workflow`
+  A QGIS GeoGig plugin workflow for the same team of GIS analysts and data manager as shown in the command line workflow.

+:ref:`gui_feature`
+  Another QGIS GeoGig plugin workflow for a single GIS analyst, suitable for fieldwork data collection or a digitization workflow.

 :ref:`moreinfo`
   More information about GeoGig including links and a glossary of terms.